 Itching is the main symptom, often occurring after the bowels have opened.
-Itching may be experienced during the night interfering with sleep.
-Sometimes the skin becomes sore and can crack or ‘fissure’ after scratching, making it uncomfortable to open your bowels.
+Itching can be worse in the evening and at night which can interfere with sleep.
+Sometimes the skin becomes sore and can crack or ‘fissure’ (small tear in the lining of the anus) after scratching, making it uncomfortable to open your bowels.

 What does pruritus ani look like?

-The skin around the anus may look inflamed and thickened, and show scratch marks.
-Small fissures may occur and these may feel painful and sensitive, and bleed.
+The skin around the anus may look inflamed, thickened, and show scratch marks.
+Small fissures may occur, and these may feel painful and bleed.

 How is pruritus ani diagnosed?